3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 To simplify parsing, producers MUST define \<image3d>-elements prior to referencing them via imaged3did in a \<vector3dfieldfromimage3d>-element.

-This element samples the channels RGB from the image3d.
-Channels `R`, `G` and `B` of the image3d are interpreted as components `f1`, `f2` and `f3` respectively.
-If the image3d does not provide either of these channels, the image3d provides the values for R,G and B according to the table in [Chapter 2.
+This element samples the channels "R", "G" and "B" from the image3d.
+Channels "R", "G" and "B" of the image3d are interpreted as components `f1`, `f2` and `f3` respectively.
+If the image3d does not provide either of these channels, the image3d provides the values for "R", "G" and "B" according to the table in [Chapter 2.
 3D Image](#chapter-2-3d-image).

-The attributes tilestyleu, tilestylev, tilestylew, and filter, valueoffset and valuescale work as they do for the \<scalarfieldfromimage3d> for the individual vector components of this \<vector3dfieldfromimage3d>.
+The attributes tilestyleu, tilestylev, tilestylew, and filter, valueoffset and valuescale work as they do for the scalar field from image3d for the individual vector components of this 3d vector field from image3d.

 ## 4.3 Composed 3D Vector Field